michaelarnauts/home-assistant-comfoconnect/README.md

 * Allows to modify the balance mode, bypass mode, temperature profile and ventilation mode.
 * Changes to fan speed won't be reverted after 2 hours.
 * Support to clear alarms.
+* Ignores invalid sensor values at the beginning of a session.
+(Workaround for bridge firmware bug)

 ## Installation